 a host device driver and so can talk to other FireWire MIDI devices

 even if they use different methods for formatting their MIDI data.

 connections, so MMA (with the 1394TA) produced a specification for

 transport of MIDI over IEEE-1394 (FireWire), which is available for download on this

 If you are connecting a number of MIDI instruments to one or more

 computers, using Ethernet seems like a great solution.
 In the MIDI industry there is not yet agreement on the market

 desire for MIDI over Ethernet, nor on the net value of the benefits vs. challenges of

-using Ethernet, and so there is currently no MMA standard for MIDI over Ethernet.
+using Ethernet, and so MMA has not yet adopted a standard for MIDI over

 However, other Standard Setting Organizations